shsagir/play-area-sync/docs/cloudamqp.md

 ## Booking

 Once you're logged click the "+ Create" button on the right side, which will lead you to the new instance screen.
-We recommend to use `frbit-your-app-name` as the Name.
+We recommend to use `frbit-your-app` as the Name.
 Depending on where your fortrabbit App runs choose the matching data center:

 * fortrabbit App in EU: `Amazon Web Service` > `EU-West-1 (Ireland)`
 * fortrabbit App in US: `Amazon Web Service` > `US-East-1 (Northern Virginia)`